HHS-EVGP/.github/profile/README.md

 Hello!
 This is the code backup for the Harrisonburg High School Electric Vehicle Grand Prix.
 Most of this code was writen or heavly modifiyed by Joshua Nafziger.
-If there are any questions or issues please contact me at _(540)215-1887_ or _joshua@nafzigers.us_.
+Joshua's Contact: _joshua@nafzigers.us_.

 **Who are we?**